COSMOS-CTC-Cambridge/damtp-research-programming/modules/mpi.md

 -   however, there's a python module called `ipyparallel` \[fn:dask<sub>workstoofootnote</sub>: Dask will also work but it's more complicated and its delayed execution model is quite alien to the typical MPI usage so we skip it here.\] which gives some level of interactivity
     -   but the non-sequential nature of parallel jobs bring some complications when a sequential interface is built on top of it
     -   we will look at this in a moment
--   If you do not believe interactive MPI is no fun, this is how to do it: `srun -np 8 xterm -e python3`
+-   If you do not believe interactive MPI is no fun, this is how to do it: `srun --ntasks 8 xterm -e python3`
 -   You end up with 8 separate terminal windows and every single python command must be typed in ALL of them.
 -   There are terminal multiplexers which can take one input and replicate it to N terminals, but you still end up with N+1 terminal windows.